b-ouinten/DwarfURL_A_URL_shortener/README.md

 ### Description
 This mini website provides a URL shortener that can create a DwarfURL from a giant URL, so you can share with the rest of the world a pretty url like : https://dwarfurler.herokuapp.com/urls/solide-design-patterns instead of https://www.youtube.com/watch?v=UQqY3_6Epbg&list=PLZlA0Gpn_vH_CthENcPCM0Dww6a5XYC7f&index=10 and the DwarfURL leads to the right place !

 Generate a DwarfURL is very simple all you have to do is provide your giant URL.
 You can also personalize your DwarfURL by providing an alias.

-This website is mobile friendly.
+Either you are connected or not you can create a DwarfURLs.
+In addition this website is mobile friendly !

+### Technologies
+- Ruby/RoR
+- rspec
+- cookies
+- devise, friendly_id, factory_bot_rails gems
+- Bootstrap

 You can try it here : https://dwarfurler.herokuapp.com/ !